b-lukaszuk/BS_wJ_eng/contents/regex.md

 > expressions.
 You may skip it if you know what a regex is.
 In that case go to
 > the task specification right away (see @sec:regex_problem_task).

-Imagine you work at a police station that happened to arrest John Smith who is a suspect in a certain case you ran.
+Imagine you work at a police station that happened to arrest a John Smith who is a suspect in a certain case you condut.
 In your country the exact details of an accused person are to be protected so your job is to remove or obfuscate any mention of him from the press statement.